telliott99/MySwift/chapter3.rst

     [cookie: 100, apple: 0, banana: 2]
     >

-As usual for a dictionary, the keys are in a particular method based on their hash values, but appear to be unsorted.
+As usual for a dictionary, the keys *are in a particular order* (based on their hash values), but they're not in lexicographical order and appear to be unsorted.

 .. sourcecode:: bash